min2ha/ukwa-site/content/target/63452/index.en.md

   "subject": "Brexit"
 }

-# BBC News: Cheating may have swayed Brexit poll - Christopher Wylie

 The UK might not have voted for Brexit if it had not been for "cheating" by the Leave campaign, a former employee of Cambridge Analytica claimed at a Digital, Media and Sport Committee hearing.
 Christopher Wylie said Vote Leave and other pro-Brexit groups had a "common plan" to get round spending controls.